 Yet business strategy, marketing strategy and brand strategy are different

-So at the outset recognise that marketing and branding are often misunderstood concepts.
-Customer marketing and consumer marketing are different to brand marketing.
-Some businesses have dedicated ‘marketing’ and ‘branding’ teams and some do not.
+At the outset also recognise that marketing and branding are often misunderstood concepts.
+Further customer marketing and consumer marketing are different to brand marketing.
+Some businesses also have dedicated ‘marketing’ and ‘branding’ teams and some do not.
 Even when dedicated teams are in place, the functions and skill-sets tend to be very different.
 Marketers are also seldom empowered to lead business strategy.
-While some businesses employ rigorous strategic planning processes others encourage entrepreneurship.
-The pattern of evolution tends to follow from the past, with the pace of change, depending on the knowledge and perceptions of senior management.
-While, there is no ‘one-size’ solution for all there is a useful strategic planning process to work out the right solution (2) (Figure 1 – Infographic).
+While some businesses employ rigorous strategic planning processes others also encourage entrepreneurship.
+What’s done now, tends to follow from the past, with the pace of change, depending on the knowledge and views of senior managers.
+So while, there is no ‘one-size’ solution for all there is a useful strategic planning process to work out the right solution (2) (Figure 1 – Infographic).

 Clarify where the business or brand is now and in the future

-So understand current business, marketing and brand strengths and weaknesses, business drivers, and create clear, challenging, and inspiring goals.
+So first understand current business, marketing and brand strengths and weaknesses, business drivers.
+Then create clear, challenging, and inspiring goals.